redteal/vforcejs-angular/README.md

 ### Production

 Run `npm run build`; *currently, the app doesn't work in this mode because of an incompatibility between base href and async chunk loading; note the 404 of the js chunk on page load.*

+## Contributing

+Pull requests are welcome.
+Code should pass tests and style guides with no warnings emitted.